MouseBiteLabs/Super-Nintendo-Cartridges/Advanced Flash/README.md

 # Super Nintendo Advanced Flash Cartridge (SNES-8XJ4D-01A)

-# Order at your own risk -- v1.2 is untested
+# Order at your own risk -- v1.2 is untested, but likely works

 This is a new and improved Super Nintendo cartridge circuit board design that is capable of being flashed via the <a href="https://github.com/sanni/cartreader">Open Source Cart Reader (OSCR) by sanni</a>.
 Alternatively, you can also flash the ROM chips before soldering them to the board through the use of a programmer like the <a href="https://xgecu.myshopify.com/products/xgecu-new-t48-tl866-3gprogrammer-v12-01-support-28000-ics-for-spi-nor-nand-flash-emmc-bga153-162-169-100-221-tsop-sop-plcc">T48 programmer</a> with the <a href="https://xgecu.myshopify.com/products/100-original-xgecu-adp_f48_ex-1-tsop48-special-adapter-for-nor-flash-only-use-on-t48-tl866-3g-programmer">TSOP48 adapter</a>.
 This cartridge is made entirely from **brand new off the shelf components.** No donors are required, and you don't need to rely on AliExpress or eBay for parts!